 4.1.
-Does your medical school or your institution offer support for medical students interested in enacting a sustainability initiative/QI project?
-2 Yes, the medical school or institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
-1 The medical school or institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
-0 No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+Does your institution offer support for students interested in enacting a sustainability initiative/QI project?
+Yes, the institution either offers grants for students to enact sustainability initiatives/QI projects or sustainability QI projects are part of the core curriculum.
+(2 points) The institution encourages sustainability QI projects (to fulfil clerkship or longitudinal requirements) and offers resources to help students succeed in these projects, but there is no student funding available and there is no requirement to participate.
+(1 point) No, neither the medical school or the institution offer opportunities or support for sustainability initiatives or QI projects.
+(0 points) Score Assigned: 0 Score explanation: While students can pursue such projects themselves, neither the institution or